Travelinglight/iknn-LP/README.md

   4. build up hash index on latticeid of the tmp table, to speed up query for buckets;
   5. create table for each bitmap, representing buckets, with the name lp\_[table name]\_[bitmap].
   6. build up b-tree index on lp\_[table name]\_[bitmap] at column alphavalue, to auto-sort the tuples with alphavalue
+  7. Insert all the existing objects into the corresponding bucket.
-  7. set triggers to maintain the three columns and the extra tables on insert, update and delete.
+  8. set triggers to maintain the three columns and the extra tables on insert, update and delete.

 ### 4. Make and install iknnLP function (in terminal)
 ~~~terminal